 Stir in the green chiles or chopped jalapeños if preferred, or go crazy and add both!
 Whisk or stir until mixed.

-Add chili powder or cumin or a bit of both (I love both), ground nutmeg (optional, but so good), red pepper flakes, sea salt and white or black pepper.
+Add chili powder and/or cumin (I love both), ground nutmeg (optional, but so good), red pepper flakes, sea salt and white or black pepper.
 Stir well.
 See notes for other spice options.

 Remove from heat and serve straight from the cast iron skillet, transfer to a mini crockpot or slow cooker or small heat holding bowl.

-Add all or some of the garnish suggestions below to the top of your queso recipe without Velveeta; it adds a pop of color, but adds flavor too.
+Add all or some of the garnish suggestions below to the top of your queso recipe without Velveeta; they add a pop of color and flavor.

 - Chopped tomatoes